-Our 2020 Plan was adopted by our board of directors and approved by our stockholders in August 2020 and became effective upon the date immediately preceding the date on which the registration statement of which this prospectus is part was declared effective by the SEC.
-The 2020 Plan replaced the 2018 Plan as our board of directors has determined not to make additional awards under the 2018 Plan following the closing of our initial public offering.
+Our 2020 Plan was adopted by our board of directors on , 2020, approved by our stockholders on , 2020 and will become effective upon the date immediately preceding the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+The 2020 Plan will replace the 2018 Plan as our board of directors has determined not to make additional awards under the 2018 Plan following the closing of our initial public offering.
 However, the 2018 Plan will continue to govern outstanding equity awards granted thereunder.
 The 2020 Plan allows the us to make equity-based and cash-based incentive awards to our officers, employees, directors and consultants.

-We have initially reserved 4,457,370 shares of our common stock for the issuance of awards under the 2020 Plan, or the Initial Limit, which includes the shares of common stock remaining available for issuance under our 2018 Plan as of the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-The 2020 Plan provides that the number of shares reserved and available for issuance under the 2020 Plan will automatically increase on January 1, 2021 and each January 1 thereafter, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
+We have initially reserved shares of our common stock for the issuance of awards under the 2020 Plan, or the Initial Limit.
+The 2020 Plan provides that the number of shares reserved and available for issuance under the 2020 Plan will automatically increase on January 1, 2021 and each January 1 thereafter, by % of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
 These limits are subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.